 The Etheride’s Farm on Roanoke Island

-In January of 1757, Jesse Etheridge acquired a 150-acre tract from Joseph Mann.
+In January of 1783, Jesse Etheridge acquired a 150-acre tract from Joseph Mann.
 In 1787, Jesse purchased another 150 acres, which gave him access to Roanoke Sound; early maps indicate that it was on this property that he built a home.

-In 2001, Outer Banks Conservationists (OBC) hosted a gathering of Etheridge descendants at their Homeplace, brought together to share stories, history, and photographs of their ancestral property.
-To commemorate the occasion, OBC distributed compiled research by Penne Smith.
+In 2001, OBC hosted a gathering of Etheridge descendants at the Homeplace, brought together to share stories, history, and photographs of their ancestral property.
+To commemorate the occasion, OBC compiled research by Penne Smith.
+The research is an extensive examination of the Etheridge family and life on Roanoke Island.

 Read Penne Smith’s Research on Island FarmIsland Farm Timeline